Mobile Drug Collection Van and Drug Collection Boxes

 The Pennsylvania Internet Crimes Against Children Task Force (ICAC) is stationed in the Office of the District Attorney.
 Representatives from ICAC are available to give presentations at schools, houses of worship or community centers to train parents, teachers, and other community members in how to prevent internet crimes against children.
 Call the District Attorney’s Office at 610-891-4161 to request a presentation.
 For more information about the Pennsylvania Internet Crimes Against Children Task Force, go to: Internet Crimes Against Children ICAC PA

 The Office of the District Attorney is committed to ensuring that the life-saving drug Naloxone, also called Narcan, is in the hands of everyone who might need it.
 Everyone knows that Narcan is a life saver for individuals struggling with substance use disorder who experience an overdose.
 However, it is not just individuals with a substance use disorder that may benefit from having Narcan in their medicine cabinet.
 Inadvertent overdoses and accidental ingestion can happen to anyone.
-That’s why we are holding community distribution days, as well as offering Narcan to members of the business community.
-If you would like to obtain Narcan for your home or your business, please contact Sara Senkow at (610) 892-8117 or by email at SenkowS@co.delaware.pa.us.
-If you would like to be trained in the administration of Narcan, go to https://www.getnaloxonenow.org/ to watch a short video.
+For information about how to obtain Narcan for your home or business, please visit freenarcandelco.com.